Prof. Belize Lane, Associate Professor, Water Program Head

 Jesse Rowles, MS Civil Engineering - Hydrology (2020)

-Jesse received a BS in Astrophysics from Lehigh University in 2014.
-He then worked as a Systems Engineer at Raytheon until May 2019.
-He joined the WETLab in the summer of 2019 to combine his engineering experience with his passion for the environment and, more specifically, water, so that he can develop novel solutions to the vast number of issues facing river scientists and engineers.
-His research evaluates the feasibility of scaling river characteristic distributions of known river regions so that these distributions can be used to predict characteristics of unknown reaches of river.
+Jesse's research evaluated the feasibility of scaling river characteristic distributions of known river regions so that these distributions can be used to predict characteristics of unknown reaches of river.
 He loves animals, swimming, hiking, camping, and any other kind of exploration of natural areas.

 Karl Christensen, MS Civil Engineering - Hydrology (2019)

-Karl is using time series scaling, statistical analysis, and advanced programming techniques to extrapolate ecologically significant flow metrics to ungauged locations .
-He enjoys the complexities of water resources and wants to help solve problems faced by our current water infrastructure.
+Karl used time series scaling, statistical analysis, and advanced programming techniques to extrapolate ecologically significant flow metrics to ungauged locations.
 He has always been passionate about the outdoors and usually spends weekends hiking, camping, and climbing.
 One of his favorite places in the world is Yosemite National Park in California.

 Dr. Colin Byrne